[Based on the re-revelation I had on 12-11-15]

 If the greatest commandment really is to love the Lord with all your heart, mind, and strength, and your blessings from God are on the line, then why aren’t we throwing everything else out the window?
 We should throw out anything that could possibly hinder us from loving God.
 Throw out even the things that could lead to the things that hinder us from loving God.
 Why aren’t we re-orienting every single, minute detail of our lives to all be for the sake of keeping that commandment?***

-I’m not saying God is necessarily going to reward our love in the same way he did David, or that anyone will be blessed exactly the same way.
+I’m not saying God is going to reward our love in the exact same way he did David, or that anyone will be blessed exactly the same way.
 God blessed David in specific ways for a specific purpose that brought Him maximum glory–in obvious, tangible ways that would be understood by Israel and the surrounding pagan nations, as well as all following generations (Isaiah 55).
-But I am saying that God will bless us as much as he blessed David if we love God as much as David did; He’ll bless us in the way that brings Him the most glory.
+But I am saying that God will bless us as much as he blessed David if we love God as much as David did; He’ll bless us in the way that brings Him the most glory (as can possibly be seen in the life of St. Francis).

 So what’s stopping you from living a life like David and being used by God to the maximum?
-From experiencing God’s providence as He supernaturally opens doors, brings people into your path, and orchestrates the world around you to produce the maximum fruit from your life?
+What’s holding you back from experiencing God’s providence as He supernaturally opens doors, brings people into your path, and orchestrates the world around you to produce the maximum fruit from your life?
 Why are you withholding from yourself the best life possible?

-Oh what would happen if even one of us truly sacrificed every self seeking pursuit to love God as much as is humanly possible?
+Oh what would happen if even one of us truly sacrificed every self-seeking pursuit to love God as much as is humanly possible?
 To put His interest at the forefront of every decision, becoming a true instrument in His hand?
 I have never seen it.
 People always compromise the love of God for romance or career or self pleasure of some sort.
-When in reality all they’re doing is sacrificing the greater pleasure of feeling the euphoria of God’s love and providence for a lesser euphoria of romance or food or entertainment.
-But romance or food or entertainment won’t fill you with a love that transcends this world, nor can they miraculously orchestrate the world to bless you and use you to your maximum.
+When in reality all they’re doing is sacrificing the greater pleasure of feeling the euphoria of God’s love and providence for a lesser euphoria of romance or entertainment or comfort.
+But romance or entertainment or comfort won’t fill you with a love that transcends this world, nor can they miraculously orchestrate the world to bless you and use you to your maximum.

 What could possibly be better than being at the center of God’s will, feeling Him in the room with you, feeling His overwhelming love, knowing He’ll provide all your needs forever, witnessing Him orchestrating circumstances around you, and experiencing Him using you to do providential, supernatural things?
 What is there in the whole world that’s better than the feeling of being spiritually detached, that is, detached from the world and all its dangers and resting on a separate plain of existence with God in 100% peace, joy, and love?
 No temporal danger can touch that eternal bliss.